ethanniser/site/src/content/blog/error-categories-in-effect.md

 console.log(e.message2); // "hihi"
 ```

-There's a couple cool things about this.
-First is that everything is fully typed- typescript can infer the type of the class returned from the mixin and merge it with any class you extend from it, and we can even provide constraints on what classes can be passed into the mixin.
+There are a couple of cool things about this.
+First, everything is fully typed- typescript can infer the type of the class returned from the mixin and merge it with any class you extend from it, and we can even provide constraints on what classes can be passed into the mixin.

 Also because a mixin is _just a function_, we can do all sorts of cool functional things like composition.
 I'm sure you've heard of "_composition over inheritance_" before and this pattern is that saying to a T.